-In two studies, using samples from the US and the UK, we re-did Study 2 from Finucane et al. (2000).
-With high power and using a more precise analytic approach, we successfully replicated and obtained a similar effect as in the original study providing support for the demonstration of a causal negative relationship between risks and benefit judgments.
-Specifically, we showed that increasing the risks of three technologies (nuclear energy, food preservatives, and natural gas), led to lower judgments on benefits while increasing the benefits led to lower judgments on risks.
-Vice versa, decreasing risks led to higher judgments of benefits.
-However, we did not find any differences in the low-benefit conditions.
-Specifically, decreasing the benefits did not lead to higher judgments of risks (See Table S41- S44 in the supplementary material for detailed results).
 In addition, we report two extensions.
 First, we found that the negative relationship between risks and benefits was stronger among participants who reported feeling higher incidental pleasure.
-Concurrently, people who felt pleasant may have generally relied more on heuristic processing - in the case the AH (Bohner et al., 1995).
-Previous findings, that manipulated negative mood, showed increased risk perceptions (Västfjäll et al., 2014).
-This may indicate that negative mood has a more pointed effect on risk-benefit judgments, although our findings cannot speak on this as we did not have a lot of data on the negative side of our measures, meaning we had few participants feeling low pleasure and low arousal (see Figure S5 in the supplement).
+Concurrently, people who felt pleasant may have generally relied more on heuristic processing-in this case the AH (Bohner et al., 1995).
+Previous findings, which manipulated negative mood, showed increased risk perceptions (Västfjäll et al., 2014).
+This may indicate that negative mood has a more pointed effect on risk-benefit judgments, although our findings cannot speak on this as we did not have a lot of data on the negative side of our measures, meaning we had few participants feeling low pleasure and low arousal (see Figure S5 in the supplementary material).
 This may have reduced our chances of obtaining more precise findings on how incidental affect can modulate the negative relationship.
-Further, it is important to note that we measured naturally occurring incidental mood whereas previous research manipulated the mood directly.
+Furthermore, it is important to note that we measured naturally occurring incidental mood whereas previous research manipulated mood directly.